 To calculate the objects' CoG, we applied an edge-detection algorithm and subsequently determined the objects' weighted center (see Appendix 1).
 This calculation revealed that, on average, the CoG of our stimuli was shifted (by about 1.25 % of the objects' width) towards the action-direction side.
 For only 3 out of 14 objects, the CoG was shifted towards the handle side.
 We emphasize that we do not consider this a confound or a disadvantage of our design.
 After all, the purpose was to investigate whether such (asymmetries in) stimulus properties (which most likely also hold for other stimulus sets of graspable objects) provide an alternative explanation for previously-reported handle-affordance or action-direction effects.

-In Experiment 1, participants executed at least one (100%) or two (70%) saccades before making a manual response.
+Participants executed at least one (100%) or two (70%) saccades before making a manual response.
 The first saccade brought the peripherally-presented object into foveal vision, whereas the second saccade was made within the borders of the already foveated object.
-The purpose of Experiment 1 was to investigate whether the direction of these two saccades was influenced by the orientation of the object, and if so, to what extent this bias varied over time.
-Moreover, we compared landing positions with two different reference points: the objects' absolute center (i.e., the middle of the bitmap, which was aligned with the vertical meridian); and the objects' CoG.
-To this end, we conducted four separate linear mixed-effects (LME) analyses, with the four landing positions (initial saccades and refixations, relative to absolute center and relative to CoG) as the respective dependent variables.
+To investigate whether these two saccades were biased towards the center vs. the CoG of the object, their landing positions were computed relative to two different reference points: the objects' absolute center (i.e., the middle of the bitmap, which was aligned with the vertical meridian), and the objects' CoG.
+This resulted into four different dependent variables, that corresponded respectively to the landing positions of initial saccades and refixations, relative to both the absolute center and the CoG of the object.

-Participant and Object were used as random effects.
-To investigate the time course of any potential gaze bias, we included Saccade Latency (determined relative to stimulus onset) as a fixed effect.
-For the sake of completeness we also included Response Hand (left or right) and Target Eccentricity (continuous between ± 5 and ±7) as fixed effects.
-We did not include Gap Condition ('gap-zero' or 'overlap'), because this manipulation was used to influence the factor Saccade Latency (which we did include).
+We conducted linear mixed-effect (LME) modeling, using the XXX package in the R system (XX REF).
+Four different models were tested for the four dependent variables respectively.
+In the models, Participant and Object were entered as random effects.
+Recall that normalized landing positions took into account the handle orientation, which explains why it was not entered as a fixed effect.
+To investigate the time course of any potential gaze bias, we relied on the range of saccade latencies that resulted from our gap vs. overlap manipulation and the natural intra-individual variability of saccadic reaction times.
+Saccade Latency (determined relative to stimulus onset) was thus entered as a fixed effect.
+For the sake of completeness, we also included Response Hand as a categorical variable (left or right) and Target Eccentricity as a continuous variable (between ± 5 and ±7).
 Markov chain Monte Carlo (MCMC) simulation was used to estimate p values and 95% confidence intervals (Baayen, Davidson, & Bates, 2008).